palebluepaul/stellaris-tools/README.md

 1. Verify Stellaris installation path is correctly detected
 2. Check that mods are properly installed through the Stellaris launcher
 3. Run `npm run tech-database` to verify technology parsing

+### Playset Selection Issues

+If playsets are not loading or cannot be selected:

+1. Make sure you have created at least one playset in the Stellaris launcher
+2. Check that the launcher database is accessible (run `npm run mod-info` to verify)
+3. Restart the backend server if you've recently changed playsets in the launcher

 ## License